 Mold Growth Science: How Fast Does Mold Really Develop?

-When an insurance company wants to deny or reduce a mold claim, one of their favorite arguments is timing.
-“Mold takes weeks or months to develop,” they say.
-“So the mold in your home must have been there before the loss.”
+When an insurance company wants to deny or reduce a mold claim, one of the most common arguments is timing.
+“Mold takes weeks or months to develop, so the mold in the home must have been there before the loss.”
 Or: “Our delay didn't cause the mold — it takes too long to grow.”

 The Mold Growth Index